 The World Health Organization (WHO) and almost every country have standard limits for both calcium and magnesium in water.

-Soft water contains 0 to 60 mg/L (milligrams per liter) of calcium and magnesium is classified as soft, while water having more than this is hard water.
+Soft water contains 0 to 60 mg/L (milligrams per liter) of calcium and magnesium, while anything above this is hard water.
 Water hardness increases as the amounts of both metal ions also increase.